cloudspace/play_framework_tutorial/README.md

 **Tips**

-- There is no elseif in scala.
+- There is no elseif in Scala.
 You unfortunately have to nest if statements for the same result.
 - Defining variables reqires you to specify a block of code in which the variable exists in.
 This makes for very messy code; it is best to avoid  this if possible and handle as much as you can in the controller
 - Comments can be multi-line and are use the syntax *@\* comment here \*@*
 - Accessing attributes of a model instance should be done with getters instead of directly calling the variable.
 For example, use book.getLibrary instead of book.library.
 When accessing the variables directly, queries are not always run.
 This can return a null when the value is not null.